-Mining enginneer born at West Kyo near Stanley County Durham.
-The son of a colliery viewer and mathematician, Buddle was Viewer at Benwell Colliery and then Manager at Wallsend Colliery whose reputation as a self-taught engineer grew rapidly.
+Mining enginneer born at West Kyo near Stanley, County Durham.
+The son of a colliery viewer and mathematician, Buddle was Viewer at Benwell Colliery and then Manager at Wallsend Colliery where his reputation as a self-taught engineer grew rapidly.
 He was noted for his interest in mine safety, being one of the chief proponents of safety lamps and monitoring ventilation.
 In 1815 he developed a steam locomotive at Wallsend Colliery called the Steam Elephant (there is a working replica at Beamish Museum) and built the harbour of Seaham for the Marquess of Londonderry.
 Buddle was the chairman of the company that built Tyne Dock at South Shields and was the President of Newcastle’s Literary and Philosophical Society.

 Briggflats and Bloodaxe

 Newcastle-born (Scotswood) modernist poet.
-A Quaker, a conscientious objector and a journalist with The Evening Chronicle, Bunting’s best-known work was the long autobiographical, beautiful and much-praised poem Briggflats featuring elements of northern dialect and published in 1966.
+A Quaker, a conscientious objector and a journalist with The Evening Chronicle, Bunting’s best-known work was the long, autobiographical, beautiful and much-praised poem Briggflats featuring elements of northern dialect and published in 1966.
 Inspired by northern words and the northern landscape of becks and fells, it includes references to the murder of Eric Bloodaxe and features other figures from Northumrbria’s early history such as St Cuthbert.
 There are earthy reflections on the shortness of life and the inevitability of death, all set within the context of Bunting’s deep identification with Northumbria’s ancient roots and their continuity into the present day.

 The Rising Son of Tyneside